fahimmahmoodmir/developer-center/pages/Documents/ConversationalAI/Third-PartyBots/GoogleDialogflowCX/advanced-features.md

 Figure 3.11 Creation of the welcome event
 #### Create Google Cloud Function

-For accessing the WelcomeEvent body sent by Third-Party Bots you will need to create a Google cloud function that should be capable of parsing the additional message context sent by Third-Party Bots.
-The minimal code example below shows how to check if there is a `LastConsumerMessage` present in the message context , then send back text response containing the last consumer message.
-Please note, that response sent by The Google Cloud function should follow the Dialogflow CX response schemas.
+The last consumer message is part of the context information sent by Third-Party Bots in the request body.
+For accessing the welcome event we will need to create Google cloud function that should be capable of parsing the additional message context sent by Third-Party Bots.

+The minimal code example below shows how to check if `lastConsumerMessage` property present in the request context, then send back a text response containing the last consumer message.
+Please note, that response sent by The Google Cloud function should follow the Dialogflow CX response schemas

 ```javascript